Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 ```
 {
-  token: string // The new authentication token
+  token: string // The new authorization token
-  expires: integer // The Unix timestamp at which the token expires.
+  expires: integer // The number of seconds until the token expires.
 }
 ```

-Note: The token may expire up to two seconds before or after the indicated time.
+>   **Note**: `expires` makes no attempt to account for latency.
+As a result,
+    it may be off by a few seconds, depending on your network connection.

-### Authentication
+### Authorization

-If the request is authenticated, no new token will be generated and the same information about the
+If the request is authorized, no new token will be generated.
+Instead, information about the token used will be returned.

 ## `DELETE /login`

 Invalidate the current token.

-### Authentication
+### Authorization

-This request must be authenticated; the authentication token used is what will be invalidated.
+This request must be authorized; the authorization token used is what will be invalidated.

 ## `GET /feed/{type}`